eehlers/ORE-SWIG/readme.python_wheel.linux.txt

 1.2 Prerequisites

+- python - This HOWTO will require you to have the following tools up to date:

+sudo apt install python3.10-venv sudo apt install python3-pip pip install build

 - boost and swig: You need to either install the binaries, or install the source code and build yourself